csongorb/growingstuff/process/booklets.md

 I'm not 100% sure this is the right direction, but I feel we need to come up with a good pipeline for designing & printing the booklets... we've already done a lot of research, which was good, but the structure is a mess.
 Ultimately we'll need PDFs / InDesign for the layout, but to get the content together we need something that works in a repository (and maybe with markdown files as they are our source material).

 I have been testing a few things over the last few days / weeks... lets go with [Quatro](https://quarto.org/).
 Yes, I could have chosen another one, but this seems to be a good compromise between a lot of things.

+## 2025-03-28

+Took a look at some of this stuff!
+This is possibly more your area of expertise than mind.
+Quatro seems pretty reasonable to me?